 I have a hit and miss relationship with the New York Times best books of the year list.
 However, I’m always interested in what they choose.
-For 2007, one of their selections was the Norwegian novel Out Stealing Horses, by Per Petterson, translated by Anne Born.
-Originally pulished in 2003, it picked up a handful of awards in Norway and has since picked up more recognition and more awards in its English translation.
+For 2007, one of their selections was Per Petterson’s Out Stealing Horses, (Ut og sjæle hester, 2003; tr. from the Norwegian by Anne Born).
+When originally published, it picked up a handful of awards in Norway and has since picked up more recognition and more awards in its English translation.

 It was 1948 and one of the first days of July.
 Three years earlier the Germans had left, but I can’t remember that we talked about them any longer.
 At least my father did not.
 He never said anything about the war.